bobanetwork/boba_base/OTHER_L2.md

 3. Chain IDs, and,
 4. The fee token.

 The settings need to be changed in dozens of places, so the easiest way to tackle this is as a PR on top of the base system.
 As the deployment proceeds, various new files will be generated, such as the `state-dump` file which defines the intial state of the L2.

+NOTE - the biggest changes are in three areas:

+1. `docker-compose-_________.yaml`, such as `docker-compose-moonbeam.yaml`
+2. The SDK, which hardcodes certain chainIDs and contract addresses.
+Frankly, this is very error prone and a better system would be good.
+For example, a master config file somewhere that contains all the major changes.
+3. The integration test `test/shared/utils.ts` and `env.ts`. likewise, there is proably a better way of doing this, so that all the changes are contained in one configuration file or system.

+NOTE - not all changes have a convenient local hardhat development stack.
+The Avalanche one looks a bit convoluted.

 ## Proof of concept Step 1 - deploy the L1 contracts